bookofproofs/bookofproofs.github.io/_sources/history/16th-century/galileo.md

 * Galileo's accusation at the trial which followed was that he had breached the conditions laid down by the Inquisition in 1616.
 * However a different version of this decision was produced at the trial rather than the one Galileo had been given at the time.
 * Found guilty, Galileo was condemned to lifelong imprisonment, but the sentence was carried out somewhat sympathetically and it amounted to house arrest rather than a prison sentence.
-* She had been a great support to her father through his illnesses and Galileo was shattered and could not work for many months.
 * After Galileo had completed work on the Discourses it was smuggled out of Italy, and taken to Leyden in Holland where it was published.
 * One would expect that Galileo's understanding of the pendulum, which he had since he was a young man, would have led him to design a pendulum clock.
-* Galileo died in early 1642 but the significance of his clock design was certainly realised by his son Vincenzo who tried to make a clock to Galileo's plan, but failed.
 * He declared the Galileo case closed, but he did not admit that the Church was wrong to convict Galileo on a charge of heresy because of his belief that the Earth rotates round the sun.

 Born 15 February 1564, Pisa (now Italy).
 Died 8 January 1642, Arcetri near Florence (now Italy).